Resilience

 Your AWS Recovery Plan Is Attacking the Wrong Layer

-By Andrew Goifeld | 2026-02-27 | 27 min read
+Andrew Goifeld 27 min read

-That assumption is understandable — and nearly universal.
+That assumption is understandable and nearly universal.
 But it rests on a premise that doesn't hold: that your recovery has to wait for theirs.

 What if you didn't have to wait?

 Teams who understand the control plane and data plane distinction don't experience AWS events the same way.
-The status page is still watched — but the question changes from "when will this be over?" to "which of our services are actually at risk, and which are already safe?"
+The status page is still watched, but the question changes from "when will this be over?" to "which of our services are actually at risk, and which are already safe?"

 This is not a theoretical claim.
 AWS publishes its fault isolation model, and the Well-Architected Framework explicitly recommends against relying on control plane operations during recovery.

-The evidence is in AWS's own documentation — the Fault Isolation Boundaries whitepaper and the Well-Architected Framework both confirm this directly.
+The evidence is in AWS's own documentation.
+The Fault Isolation Boundaries whitepaper and the Well-Architected Framework both confirm this directly.
 The next sections walk through the mechanics, using EC2 as a concrete example.
 (If you want to verify these claims independently, AI prompts and documentation links are included at the end of this article.)

 What the Well-Architected Framework Says About Control Plane Dependencies